caseyg/awesome/TOPICS.md

 *   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation

-## intellij
+## background-agents

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

+## continuous-ai

+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

 ## jetbrains

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI

-## pycharm

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI

-## software-development

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI

-*   [kilimchoi/engineering-blogs](https://github.com/kilimchoi/engineering-blogs) - A curated list of engineering blogs

-## visual-studio-code

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

 ## elasticsearch